hyosung11/Launch-School/journal.md

 12:25 Finished KSS at 47:59.
 Took longer stretch time.

 12:28 My chin and throat itch.
 I need to break my Trello cards into smaller pieces, so I can track what I am doing better.

+13:36 Starting Sprint 3 Review now.

+16:00 Took a break.
+Went for ice cream with the family and took a nap after.

+17:24 Working on JS100 - JS Basics > Variable Scope

+17:40 I'm tired.
+Hoisting.
+Temporal dead zone.
+Scope.